 Since the ECU is completely (factory) programmable we can for example, make the engine run cooler on idle by making the mixture richer because vaporization of the excess fuel in the cylinders takes away a lot of the heat.
 Since the engine isn't using much fuel on idle anyway, the slightly increased fuel consumption at idle won't hurt your wallet but will be better for your engines overall life time.

 As in any modern automobile today, just press the start button and it goes!
 There is no need for priming or manually applying choke for startup and during warmup of the engine.
 A dedicated oil temperature sensor will 'sense' if the engine is cold and will automatically enrich the mixture accordingly for easy starting.
 The choke will gradually fade out as the engine warms up.
 The variable ignition timing will also aid starting in cold conditions.
 Our engine is set to a 10° starting advance after which it will advance more and change continuously depending on the operating conditions.

-The design of our fuel system eliminates the chance of vapour lock at startup.
-Because the fuel system is under pressure, vapour lock will not easily occur and if it does, it will be 'flushed' through the system as fuel is pumped through the engine before startup, when the pump switches on.
-As our injectors are right near the 'loop' of fresh fuel circulation the whole system is flushed, unlike many other fuel injection systems that have 'dead end' lines to the injector nozzle.
+The design of the fuel system eliminates the chance of vapour lock at startup.
+Because it is under pressure, vapour lock will not easily occur and if it does, it will be 'flushed' through the system as fuel is pumped through the engine before startup, when the pump switches on.
+As the injectors are right near the 'loop' of fresh fuel circulation the whole system is flushed, unlike many other fuel injection systems that have 'dead end' lines to the injector nozzle.
 This practically guarantees the engine will start and restart at every attempt (hot or cold).